raspberrypi/documentation/remote-access/ssh/windows10.md

 You are now connected to the Pi remotely, and can execute commands.

-For further documentation on the `ssh` command just enter `man ssh` into the Terminal.

 To configure your Pi to allow passwordless SSH access with a public/private key pair, see the [passwordless SSH](passwordless.md) guide.